Merijn68/Rates/ReadMe.md

 ## Installation

-RatesDashboard is written in Jupyter Dash.Files should be installed in the main project directory.
+RatesDashboard is written in Python and Jupyter notebooks.
+Files should be installed in the main project directory.
-Assets need to be installed.
+Assets need to be installed in the assets directory.
 The data directory should at least should contain the rates_data.csv dataset and exceptions.xlsx.
 You need read/write access to the exceptions.xlsx file where the application stores the suppressed exceptions.

 This project uses [JupyterDash](https://medium.com/plotly/introducing-jupyterdash-811f1f57c02e).

 To install JupyterDash:
-- conda install -c conda-forge -c plotly jupyter-dash
+conda install -c conda-forge -c plotly jupyter-dash

+When working on a network with SSL verification you may need to turn that off first.
+This worked for me: conda config --set ssl_verify_no

 ## Technologies